tstariqul/JavaScript/README.md

-#Learn something new in js
+Learn something new in js.